jake6801/Varsity-Vantage-Prototype/README.md

   ## Running the code
   To run it, first install nodejs if you haven't already (https://nodejs.org/en/download)

-  Then cd into project folder (the one that has package.json)

-  Use pnpm to install dependencies (because supabase is a JSR package)
+  cd Varsity-Vantage-Prototype

-  npm install -g pnpm
+  npm install

-  pnpm install

-  pnpm run dev
+  npm run dev